shanapu/MyJailbreak/README.md

 #### HideInTheDark

 This plugin allows players to vote and Warden to set next round to hide in the dark.
 Map is darken.
 CTs freezed, Cells open and Ts got time to hide on map.
-CT got a TA Grenade.
+CT got a TA Grenade & more movement speed.
 When CT unfreezed (30sec. default) Ts get freezed (default).

 ##### Commands